 - If you're close to evolving a Magikarp into Gyarados, hold off until you reach Stage 6 of the questline, as that is one of your tasks.
 It's an easy one to complete if you have the candies, but if you don't, it can be quite the grind since Magikarp requires 400 candies to evolve.

 - Stage 5 features the task of catching a Ditto.
 Unfortunately, this is completely random.
-One field research quest (Battle in 5 Raids) has the potential to deliver a Ditto as its reward, but that's a rare quest to receive.
+Two field research quests (Battle in 5 Raids and Make an Excellent Throw) have the potential to deliver a Ditto as its reward, but those are rare quests to receive.
 However, Ditto can take the form of the following Pokémon, so if you catch all of the following monsters you encounter, you increase your chances of stumbling upon one:

 - For the quests that require you to battle in raids, all you need to do is trade in a raid pass for it to count.
 This means that if you're pressed for time, you can just trade in your raid pass and then leave to get credit for it.